Ashishmishra789/Junior-SQL-DBA-Assignment-/README.md

-# 3-Real-World Handling of a Slow Product Search
+# 3-Real-World Handling of a Slow Product Search:

 Real-World Handling of a Slow Product Search